Privacy Policy

 Data sharing

-We share the data with Companies House, our accountant, auditors, and regulators if required.
+We share the data with Companies House, our accountant, financial advisers, lawyers, auditors, and regulators if required.

 Lawful basis for processing